Noel Futkeu

-Noel Futkeu (born 6 December 2002) is a German professional footballer who plays as a striker for club Greuther Fürth.
+Noel Futkeu (born 6 December 2002) is a German professional footballer who plays as a striker for club SV Elversberg, on loan from Eintracht Frankfurt.

-Early life

-Futkeu is a native of Essen, Germany.

 Career

 Futkeu started his career with Rot-Weiss Essen.
 He debuted for the club at the age of seventeen in January 2020.
 In 2021, he signed for 1.
 FC Köln II.
 He suffered a muscle injury while playing for the club.
 In 2022, he signed for Schwarz-Weiß Essen.
 He was regarded as one of the club's most important players.
 In 2023, he signed for Bundesliga side Eintracht Frankfurt, where he was initially earmarked for a place in the club's reserve team.

 On 17 May 2024, 2.
 Bundesliga club Greuther Fürth confirmed that they had signed Futkeu ahead of the 2024–25 season.
 He signed a 'long-term contract'.

-Style of play

-Futkeu mainly operates as a striker.
-He is known for his speed and dribbiling ability.
+During the 2025–26 season, he scored 19 goals in the 2.
+Bundesliga, finishing as the division's top scorer.
+Eintracht Frankfurt subsequently exercised their buy-back clause to re-sign Futkeu, before loaning him to newly promoted Bundesliga club SV Elversberg for the 2026–27 season.